pradelf/kayak/README.md

 En premier lieu, la liste des villes ou lieux cibles pour un projet de vacances est créée.
 Puis pour chacun d'eux;  nous récupérons leur coordonnées GPS grâce à l'API web service de nomitim.

+## Process you have in mind for the project : Kayak
+For a project like Kayak, it might look something like this:

+ [ ]  Use a geolocalisation API to get latitude and longitude for my list of cities (such as nominatim) [ ] Use a weather API to get weather information on my cities, thanks to the coordinates (such as open weather api) [ ] Use my weather information to select the 5 most attractive cities for a holiday [ ]Use Scrapy to scrape booking.com information on 25 information for each city [ ] Upload all my raw data to an S3 bucket using boto3 Retrieve the data locally using boto3
+ [ ] Clean and structure the data into a tabular format with python and pandas [ ] Upload my tabular data to an RDS with sqlalchemy Run a few SQL requests on my data using sqlalchemy

+## concrete goals

+* What tools do you have to use?

+* What processes do you need to put into place?

+* What questions do you need to answer?

+* What problems do you need to solve?

+* What specific files do you need hand in for the certification?